mkiroshdz/mkiroshdz/README.md

 ## About me

 - 👋 My name is Monica and my pronouns are She/Her.
-- 🔭 I'm a ruby backend developer currently working for Gorilla Logic.
+- 🔭 I'm a ruby backend developer
 - 🌱 I’m currently learning Hanami & C
 - 📫 You can reach me by email: mkiroshdz@gmail.com